phoible/phoible.github.io/faq.md

         " inventories.")
 ```

-    ## Sampling one inventory per ISO code while *requiring* allophones yielded 1155 inventories; merely *preferring* allophones yielded 2100 inventories.
+    ## Sampling one inventory per ISO code while *requiring* allophones yielded 1155 inventories; merely *preferring* allophones yielded 2099 inventories.

-You can then apply your sample like this:
+You can then extract your sample using `filter()` as seen above:

 ``` r
 phoible %>% filter(InventoryID %in% sample_of_inventory_ids_with_allophones) ->